microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ### Add the Azure Communication Services connection string

-Inside the `src/acs-to-external/back` folder, you will find a `.env.example` file.
-Rename this file to `.env` and fill in the `ACS_CONNECTION_STRING` with the connection string of your Azure Communication Services resource.
+Inside the `src/acs-to-external/back` folder, you will find a `.env.example` file. **Duplicate** this file and name it `.env` and fill in the `ACS_CONNECTION_STRING` with the connection string of your Azure Communication Services resource.

 You can find it in **Settings** > **Keys** tab of your Azure Communication Services resource: